hashicorp/design-system/website/docs/components/form/radio/partials/code/how-to-use.md

 ## How to use this component

-!!!
-Info

-**Examples have been simplified**

-We omit the `name` and `ID` attributes in the examples since processing of the data is the responsibility of the product teams.
-!!!

 There are three ways to use the Radio component:

 - `Form::Radio::Base` - the base component: the `<input>` control